rooyi/rooyi.github.io/expectation-explainer.md

 <img src="expectationimgs/4) Wrap Up.gif" alt="Conclusion">

 # FURTHER EXPLORATION
 The example illustrated by this interactive tool is based off of the [MIT RES.6-012 Introduction to Probability](https://www.youtube.com/watch?v=0IJFBMIU6x4), Spring 2018 lecture on Linearity of Expectations as delivered by John Tsitsiklis.
-The video shows the example and the proof.

 If you enjoy seeing probability be visually depicted, the [Seeing Theory project](https://seeing-theory.brown.edu/) from a team at Brown University offers a wide range of probability concepts.